The Gold Price Outlook 2017

 Where will gold prices go in 2017?
 Predicting the price of gold is never easy.

-A new U.S. president has entered the Oval Office.
+A new U.S. president entered the Oval Office.
 His policies, while embraced by Wall Street, were untested at the start.
-Geopolitical tensions are fraught, and the U.S. economy remains fragile, which are all good for gold prices.
+And Donald Trump’s success rate in the first six months of his presidency have been unfulfilled, with no major legislation passed.
+Geopolitical tensions are fraught and the U.S. economy remains fragile, which are all good for gold prices.

-At the same time, U.S. economic data is encouraging, stocks are at record levels, interest rates are up, and many believe that Donald Trump’s economic policies will ultimately be good for corporate America, which is bad for gold prices.
+At the same time, U.S. economic data is encouraging, stocks are at record levels, interest rates are up, and many believe that Trump’s economic policies will ultimately be good for corporate America, which is bad for gold prices.

 So again, the predictions for where gold prices will go in 2017 vary wildly.

 In 2016, gold prices soared in the first half of the year on fears of a global recession and uncertainty surrounding the Brexit vote.
 Between January and July, gold prices advanced more than 23% to around $1,380.00 per ounce.

 In the second half of the year, gold prices declined slightly on improving U.S. economic data, but cratered after Donald Trump won the election.
 Gold ended the year up roughly 8.5%.
-That’s a good year for a commodity like gold, but it still ended the year on a down note.
+That’s a good year for a commodity like gold, but it still ended the year on a serious down note.

 Most analysts expect gold prices to climb around 13% in 2017, which would lift gold prices to a high of around $1,500.
 Looking ahead, though, there are a large number of factors that could propel gold prices significantly higher than that in 2017.